o2r-project/erc-spec/docs/spec/index.md

 ```

 This list SHOULD be used by implementations that support these extensions to comply with validation checks or processes as defined by the extensions.

+If an extension creates further metadata fields, they MUST NOT interfere with the structure defined in this document.
+However, it is unspecified into which root node or nodes of the ERC configuration file these metadata should go.

 ## Runtime container file